hillk055/BIO-coursework/Accidentally uploaded wrong appanedix to report (please read this).md

 I’ve spoken to Mark about the possibility of disregarding the appendix and looking at this one instead, and he said that would be okay.
 The reason for this is that I accidentally uploaded the wrong PDF, where I just had a collection of ideas.
-I was asking ChatGPT to brainstorm ideas of what I should include in the appendix just to make sure I didnt forget something important, however with my accidentally submitting the wrong PDF I ended up with the document that included that and not what I had written.

 --------------------------------------------------------------------------------------------------------------------------